Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid

 \subsubsection{Visual priors in image inpainting}

-Some state-of-the-art approaches use explicit visual priors as the learning supervision to improve the quality of image inpainting, especially for the clarity of the generated object structures.
+Some state-of-the-art approaches also use explicit visual priors as the learning supervision to improve the quality of image inpainting.
 Nazeri \textit{et al.}~\cite{nazeri2019edgeconnect} and Xiong \textit{et al.}~\cite{xiong2019foreground} presented two-stage frameworks that first learn to generate the images of object edges under external supervisions, and then use them to guide texture restoration.
-Some methods further use color-smooth images~\cite{ren2019structureflow,DBLP:conf/eccv/LiuJSHY20} or semantic maps~\cite{DBLP:conf/bmvc/SongYSWHK18,DBLP:conf/eccv/LiaoXWLS20} to provide more dense, structural, and meaningful supervisions.
+Some methods also use color-smooth images~\cite{ren2019structureflow,DBLP:conf/eccv/LiuJSHY20, guo2021image} or semantic maps~\cite{DBLP:conf/eccv/LiaoXWLS20} to provide more dense, structural, and meaningful supervisions.
 However, these methods either suffer from the accumulated errors through the two processing stages, or require heavy human annotations, which is difficult to scale to real-world applications.
-In contrast, first, the semantic priors in our model are jointly learned with the image generator to distill useful prior knowledge adaptively, which greatly reduce error accumulation; Second, the priors are learned from the pyramid of feature maps of a pretext model, which are more accessible than the heavily annotated semantic maps.
+In contrast, first, the semantic priors in our model are jointly learned with the image generator, which greatly reduce error accumulation; Second, the priors are learned from the pyramid of feature maps of a pretext model, which are more accessible.
 The concept of knowledge distillation was first proposed in the work from Hinton \textit{et al.}~\cite{DBLP:journals/corr/HintonVD15} to transfer pre-learned knowledge from a large teacher network to a smaller student network.
-Here, we adapt it to high-level semantic priors and low-level texture priors simultaneously from the pretext model, both of which are important for context-aware image inpainting.
+Although Suin \textit{et al.}~\cite{DBLP:conf/iccv/SuinP021} also used a joint-training autoencoder as distillation target, it lacks pre-learned semantic knowledge which are important for structural guidance.
+Here, we adapt the knowledge distillation framework to high-level semantic priors and low-level texture priors simultaneously from the pretext model, both of which are important for context-aware image inpainting.